 Especially as COVID-19 has created unprecedented isolation across the world, even self-described introverts are reminded that real, authentic human interaction is a powerful force in all of our lives.

 But for seniors specifically, isolation is a genuine health concern.
-And that’s because there’s a very fine line between isolation and loneliness, with the latter having been linked to higher risk for a variety of physical and mental illnesses, everything from hypertension and heart disease, to depression, cognitive decline and Alzheimer’s, weakened resistance to infectious diseases and even death.
+And that’s because isolation and loneliness are closely connected, with the latter having been associated to a higher risk of various mental and physical illnesses that include conditions like heart disease and hypertension, depression, cognitive deterioration and Alzheimer’s, declining resistance to infectious diseases and even death.

 Risk factors aside, though, social interaction is a rather simple lifestyle factor, and one that’s relatively easy to control.
 Yet it has the power to create very significant—and immediate—positive outcomes for seniors.
 That includes things like improved happiness and personal satisfaction, a heightened sense of purpose and belonging, and elevated quality of life overall.